Azyles/Synapse/README.md

 ## Commands
 ##### Basic Data
 Want information about a specific stock?
-The following command will use a secure API to gather information on the specific ticker and send you the data in a clear, easy to read, way.
+The following command will use a secure API to gather information on the specific ticker and send you the data in a clear, easy to read, way. `X Help`

 `X Stock (Ticker)`
 ##### Advanced Data